 Ear infections are very common in children and can be caused by either bacteria or a virus.
 Doctors often prescribe antibiotics to treat bacterial infections.
 However, there are circumstances in which antibiotics may not be necessary, says Dr. David Hall, a double board-certified internal medicine and pediatrics doctor with Sharp Rees-Stealy Medical Group.

 "Antibiotics are not needed in all cases of ear infections, as the majority can actually resolve on their own in a few days, especially in children who are over 2 years old," says Dr. Hall.
-"It's important to note that antibiotics are not effective in treating ear infections caused by viruses, and they do not help with pain."
+"It's important to note that antibiotics are not effective in treating ear infections caused by viruses."

 Signs of ear infection are usually pain, especially on the first day, or fever.
 Other symptoms, particularly in young children, can include pulling at the ears, crying, discharge from the ears, hearing problems or trouble sleeping.